-You can add conditional formatting to DBFields in a report, then in the report result, the field values that meet a specified condition automatically apply the formatting you define for the condition.
+You can add conditional formatting to DBFields in a report, so the field values that meet a specified condition can automatically apply the formatting you define for the condition.
 This is very useful to highlight values that users may need to act on at runtime.

 To apply conditional formatting to a DBField

 - Select the DBField and then do one of the following:

 - Select Conditional Formatting on the Format menu tab.